acumos/acumos-java-client/docs/developer-guide.rst

 Preparing to Onboard your H2o or a Generic Java Model:
 ------------------------------------------------------
 a.
 Place Java Client jar in one folder locally.
 This is the folder from which you intend to run the jar.
 After the jar runs, the created artifacts will also be available in this folder.
 You will use some of these artifacts if you are doing Web-based onboarding.
 We will see this later.
 b.
 Create an additional supporting folder which will contain all that the Java Client jar needs to run.
 It will contain-

 i) Models - In case of H2o, your model will be a MOJO zip file.
 In case of Generic Java, your model will be .jar file.
 We have included sample models for you to play around with. ii) Model runner or Service jar - For H2O rename h2o-genericjava-modelrunner.jar obtained from the 1st section to H2OModelService.jar.
-Place it in this folder.
-Rename the jar as GenericModelService.jar for Generic Java onboarding iii) csv file used for training the model - Place the csv file (with header having the same column names used for training) you used for training the model here.
+Place it in this folder.Rename the jar as GenericModelService.jar for Generic Java onboarding. iii) csv file used for training the model - Place the csv file (with header having the same column names used for training) you used for training the model here.
 This is used for autogenerating the .proto file.
 If you don't have the .proto file, you will have to supply the .proto file yourself in the supporting folder.
 Make sure you name it default.proto iv) default.proto - This is only needed if you don't have the csv file used to train the model.
 In this case, Java Client cannot autogenerate the .proto file.
 You will have to supply the .proto file yourself in the supporting folder.
 Make sure you name it default.proto Also make sure, the default.proto file for the model is in the following format.
 You need to appropriately replace the data and datatypes under DataFrameRow and Prediction according to your model.